siberoloji/siberoloji.github.io/content/blog/2016-04-13-some-terms-used-in-the-field-of-cyber-security.md

   The concept expressed as Turkish Penetration Testing refers to the approach of detecting the status of an information system and the vulnerabilities it contains.
 The owner of the information system may want to have a penetration and security test performed to determine how secure they are and what additional precautions need to be taken.

-  There are different approaches and software used in this case.
-The situation that emerges as a result of tests conducted with classical software and approaches may not fully reflect the truth.
-For example, systems that are detected as secure as a result of classical testing software and approaches may contain a vulnerability that is not defined in any catalog or index and is used for the first time.
+  There are different approaches and software used in this case.The situation that emerges as a result of tests conducted with classicalsoftware and approaches may not fully reflect the truth.
+For example, systems that are detected as secure as a result of classical testingsoftwareand approaches may contain a vulnerability that is not defined in any catalog or index and is used for the first time.

   For this reason, penetration tests should be a starting point for system security and should be used to guide more detailed analysis.
 In particular, system security teams must be aware of the most up-to-date detections by following news systems that make global announcements and warnings, and they must keep their own systems under constant surveillance.